Looking for the best image search engines?

 7) How to add images to search engines?

 To add images to search engines, all you have to do is to upload your images to public databases that are indexable by search engines.
 These can be public websites or your own websites.
-Make sure to SEO optimize the images by adding captions, alt text (descriptive text about the image) and making sure they load fast.
+Make sure to SEO optimize the images by adding captions, and alt text (descriptive text about the image), and make sure they load fast.